 This open drain output requires the use of a pull-up resistor.
-The pull-up resistor on this pin must use the same voltage source as V{DD} .
+The pull-up resistor on this pin must use the same voltage source as $V{DD}$ .
 The output circuitry controls the fall time of the output signal with the use of a slope controlled pull-down.
-The circuit is designed for 400kHz l2C interface speed.
+The circuit is designed for 400kHz $I^2C$ interface speed.

-V{BAT}
+$V{BAT}$

-This input provides a backup supply voltage to the device.
-V{BAT} supplies power to the device in the event the V{DD} supply fails.
+This input provides a backup supply voltage to the device. $V{BAT}$ supplies power to the device in the event the $V{DD}$ supply fails.
 This pin can be connected to a battery, a SuperCap or tied to ground if not used.

-Note that the device is not guaranteed to operate with $V{BAT} < 1.8V$.
-If the battery voltage is expected to drop lower than this minimum, correct operation of the device, (especially after a V{DD} power-down cycle) is not guaranteed.
+Note that the device is not guaranteed to operate with $V{BAT}$ < 1.8V.
+If the battery voltage is expected to drop lower than this minimum, correct operation of the device, (especially after a $V{DD}$ power-down cycle) is not quaranteed.

-IRQ/F{OUT} (Interrupt Output/Frequency Output)
+IRQ/FOUT (Interrupt Output/Frequency Output)

 This dual function pin can be used as an interrupt or frequency output pin.
-The \overline{IRQ}/F{OUT} mode is selected via the frequency out control bits of the control/status register.
-It has a CMOS push-pull output and can be used to clock other devices and maintain low power dissipation.
+The $\overline{IRQ}/F{OUT}$ mode is selected via the frequency out control bits of the control/status register.

 - Interrupt Mode.
 The pin provides an interrupt signal output.
-This signal notifies a host processor that an alarm has occurred and requests action. - Frequency Output Mode.
-The pin outputs a clock signal, which is related to the crystal frequency.
-The frequency output is user selectable and enabled via the l2C.
+This signal notifies a host processor that an alarm has occurred and requests action.
+It is an open drain active low output. - Frequency Output Mode.
+The pin outputs a clock signal which is related to the crystal frequency.
+The frequency output is user selectable and enabled via the IC bus.
+It is an open drain output.